top of page

 What often started as a software venture with the founder being the programmer and a business partner needed to be scaled to accommodate the new requirements.
 As a result of the introduction of STP, the Digital Service Provider (DSP) had to decide whether to invest large sums of money in building a new solution, sell their business, or exit the market altogether.
 As some could not continue payroll development financially, and their business net worth did not make it an attractive proposition for purchase, they discontinued their products.

 The underpinning technology stack for web apps demands substantial work, knowledge and resources.
 There are also additional expenses with the framework required for web apps which Windows development does not need.
 Once you decide what infrastructure as a service (IaaS) to use, AWS, Azure, etc., the ongoing costs are factored in calculating the COGS.
-Before developing your payroll application, you must also build the base structure supporting multiple tenants.
-Windows development is, building once, copying and distributing the application to multiple users at a nominal cost.
+Before developing your payroll application, you must build the base structure supporting multiple tenants.
+Windows development is building once, copying and distributing the application to multiple users at a nominal cost.

 For the ATO to receive and process Government-mandated data, there is an additional expense burden for the DSP sending the data.